Unicorn-OS/ELF/README.md

 Built with Java, it provides over 1,700 [plugins](https://plugins.jenkins.io/) to support automating virtually anything, so that humans can spend their time doing things machines cannot.

-# What to Use Jenkins for and When to Use It
+# What to Use ELF for and When to Use It

-Use ELF to automate your development workflow, so you can focus on work that matters most.
+Use ELF to automate the installation of many packets in your system, making it easy to install a specific build on unique hardware through simplified scripting.
+With the ability to install the same system on different hardware, you can focus on work that matters most.
 ELF is commonly used for:

-- Building projects
+- Building an OS for unique hardware projects
 - Running tests to detect bugs and other issues as soon as they are introduced
 - Static code analysis
-- Deployment
+- Deployment on various systems

 Execute repetitive tasks, save time, and optimize your development process with ELF.